badgeteam/badgehub-api/CONTRIBUTING.md

 - refactor: A code change that neither fixes a bug nor adds a feature
 - style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - test: Adding missing tests or correcting existing tests
+- devex: A code changes that only changes the development experience